cns-iu/cns-humanexus-2.0/docs/readme.md

 ## FTU Images Extraction

-Parsed NLM publications and extracted 821,642 images related to the 22 FTUs at [https://humanatlas.io/2d-ftu-illustrations](https://humanatlas.io/2d-ftu-illustrations).
+Parsed NLM publications and extracted 821,642 images related to [22 FTUs](https://humanatlas.io/2d-ftu-illustrations).
 Vision LLM was used to classify images into
 - statistical images
 - microscopy images
 - schematics images